ErikRibeiro/ErikRibeiro/README.md

 -👋 Hi, my name is @ErikRibeiro.

--👀 I’m interested in get work on the area of technology.

--🌱 I’m currently learning systems development.
+-🌱 I’m student of analysis and systems development.

--💞️ I’m looking to collaborate on in everything that is focused on the area of information technology.
+-💞️ I love the area of information technology.

 -📫 How to reach me ribeiroerik0007@gmail.com.